Answering Frequently Asked Questions About Federal Crimes

 Hands-on familiarity with the federal justice system can turn the tide in a federal case.
 The Omega Law PLLC defense team has this experience, and we will also:

-• Ensure your legal rights are not suppressed or violated
+- Ensure your legal rights are not violated

-• Negotiate with the prosecution when necessary for plea agreements
+- Negotiate with the prosecution, when necessary, for favorable plea agreements

 Our attorneys will relentlessly advocate for you in all proceedings, including pretrial hearings, trials and appeals, to obtain the best possible outcome for your case.